Wills & Estates

 • How Much Time Does It Take to Prepare a Will?

-Usually we meet with you twice – first to take your instructions, and second meeting one to three weeks later to sign the document.
+Usually we meet with you twice - first to take your instructions and then a second meeting 1 to 3 weeks later to sign the documentation.

 • How Do I Get Ready?

-We will help you fit your personal situation into a will that is logical and easy to understand.
-At the first meeting, we will review with you:
+We will help you fit your personal situation into a Will that is logical and easy to understand and tailored to your circumstances.

-• What do you own? (house, cottage, bank accounts, pensions, investments, etc.)
+• What do you own? (houses, cottage, bank accounts, pensions, investments, etc.).

-• How will my children be provided for?
+• How will your children be provided for?

 • Who Is an Executor (or Executrix)?